 Behavioral Retargeting is the strategy to retarget the user based on their behavior on the website/app or interaction with the brand.
 It works very well because you can deliver personalized ads to all your users, bringing them close to making a purchase.

-Behavioral targeting strategy also helps you cross-sell & upsell, boosting the trust of a customer in your brand.
+Behavioral targeting strategy also helps you improve conversions through cross-selling and upselling techniques, boosting the trust of a customer in your brand.

 Predicting the User Behavior: